 How Does Coinbase Work?

 Coinbase is currently available to people aged 18 or over in more than 100 countries, including the US and Canada.
-To open an account, you’ll need:
+To open an account, you’ll need the following:

 - A government-issued photo ID (with your address and date of birth)